litentry/vc-oracle-demo/README.md

 You can start editing the page by modifying pages/index.tsx.
 The page auto-updates as you edit the file.

 API routes can be accessed on http://localhost:3000/api/issueVC.
 This endpoint can be edited in pages/api/issueVC.ts.

+Explanation of roles in the app:
+- VC owner: the identity that holds the VC / whom the VC is issued to
+- Attesting ETH address: the identity whose information is attested and proven as VC
+- VC issuer: the identity that issued a VC, hardcoded in the app

+Please note the identity aggregation process, that is, the proving process of VC owner actually owning the attesting ETH address is intentionally omitted as it's out of this demo's scope.
+We'd like to focus on the VC use case and integration.

+Please refer to https://github.com/litentry/litentry-parachain for more information if interested.